2021 Louisiana Right to Life Legislative Session Report

 Adoption State Tax Deduction Act, HB 424 by Representative McFarland

-This bill passed the House and Senate and is heading to the Governor’s Desk!
+This bill passed the House and Senate and became Act 378 when it was signed into law by Gov. Edwards on June 16.
+It will take effect on Jan.
+1, 2022.
 It provides state tax deductions to families who adopt an infant privately or through foster care.
 The legislation began with only tax deductions for adopting through foster care, but Louisiana Right to Life lobbied and secured the addition of the tax deduction for families adopting infants privately as well to help ease at least some of the financial expense of infant adoption.
 Sarah Zagorski, Director for Adoption Education for Louisiana Right to Life, framed our support for this bill and its additions.
 It provides foster parents similar to hers with a tax deduction that would greatly help financial struggles that foster parents have.
 Foster parents are sacrificing their life to take on the child’s basic necessities as well as counseling and other healthcare costs associated with abuse and trauma that the child may have endured, as Sarah did.
 In her testimony, Sarah said that parents who foster children and parents who adopt children both deserve assistance considering the great long-term sacrifice they are making to take modern day “orphans”, or children who cannot be raised by their biological family, into their home.

 Hospital Complication Reporting Act, HB 423 by Representative Emerson

-It passed the House and Senate!
+It passed the House and Senate and was signed into law by Gov. Edwards on June 21.
+Now Act 425, it will take effect Aug.
+1, 2021.
 This bill requires hospitals to report to the Louisiana Department of Health when they treat a complication from an abortion.
 This information will provide clear information to courts and the public about the rate of complications from abortion.

 We know that there are an abundance of loopholes for abortion facilities to operate at substandard care for women, and women often have to turn to the emergency room due to negative effects from the abortion pill or hemorrhaging from uterine perforation in surgical abortion.
 Yet abortion facilities pass simply with paying a fine for their unending list of health violations found in Department of Health public records, and do not have accurate reporting on how many women are actually being harmed and turning toward emergency rooms at their hands, as discovered by the Louisiana Attorney General’s office when examining discrepancies.
 This is a way to close the gap of concrete evidence and hold these abortion faciliites accountable for the damage they do to women.